autumnchris/countdown-timer/README.md

 # Countdown Timer

-An app that requires the user to submit a future date which will then display a timer counting down to that date.
+A React.js app that takes a submitted future date and displays a timer counting down to that date.

 ---